wiltodelta/homeassistant-sugartv-card/README.md

 ### Installing via HACS

+SugarTV Card is available in HACS (Home Assistant Community Store).

+1. Install HACS if you don't have it already
-1. Go to the HACS section in your Home Assistant instance.
+2. Open HACS in Home Assistant
-2. Click on the three dots in the top right corner and select "Custom repositories."
-3. Add the URL to this repository and select the "Lovelace" category.
+3. Go to "Frontend" section
-4. Click the "ADD" button.
+4. Click button with "+" icon
-5. Install the card from the HACS store.
+5. Search for "SugarTV Card"

 ## Example